btbear/DEC/cmd/ethkey/README.md

 ethkey
 ======

-ethkey is a simple command-line tool for working with DEC keyfiles.
+ethkey is a simple command-line tool for working with DEWH keyfiles.

 # Usage